Home Heat Pump Guide

 Daikin is one of the most recognised names in the heat pump market worldwide.
-The Japanese manufacturer has been producing heating and cooling equipment for nearly a century and operates one of the largest heat pump manufacturing facilities in Europe, based in Belgium.
-In the UK, Daikin's Altherma range of air-to-water heat pumps is among the most commonly installed, with a strong installer network and a reputation for reliable performance.
+The Japanese manufacturer has been producing heating and cooling equipment for nearly a century and operates one of the largest heat pump manufacturing facilities in Europe.
+In the UK, Daikin's Altherma range is among the most commonly installed, delivering a combination of high efficiency, quiet operation, and proven reliability that few competitors can match across every category.

 The Daikin Altherma Range